jannaiklaas/Homework8/README.md

 ## Model
 In this project, a neural network classifier is implemented.

-* Input Layer: 4 features.
+* Input Layer: 4 features
 * Hidden Layer: 3 layers with 64 neurons
 * Output Layer: 3 neurons, each outputting a probability
 * Activation Functions: ReLU for hidden layers and Softmax for the output layer